Hi, I’m Başak. I’m currently studying

-Last year I have nominated myself to be the captain of the Women’s Second team and I’ve been elected.
-So this year I am responsible for many things for my team including arranging transport, rescheduling any matches of needed, decide the players for each match and coach the match in the absence of a coach.
-It may sound overwhelming but I absolutely love being involved in the volleyball community and take a lead in something I’m confident in.
-The past summer I have attended a referee course and awarded a Grade 4 referee qualification by Volleyball England.
-I now referee the BUCS (British Universities & Colleges Sports) leagues matches for the Leeds University Volleyball Club and I can choose to be assessed by a Volleyball England referee to become a Grade 3 referee.
+For the past 2 years I have been the captain of the Women’s Second team for volleyball, but I have decided to step down this year in order to focus more on my studies.
+This meant that I was responsible for many things for my team including arranging transport, rescheduling any matches of needed, decide the players for each match and coach the match in the absence of a coach.
+I loved my role at the time but I cannot wait to be a player this year as well and see where the next committee takes the society.
+I have also attended a referee course and awarded a Grade 4 referee qualification by Volleyball England.
+I now referee the BUCS (British Universities & Colleges Sports) leagues matches for the Leeds University Volleyball Club.
+Since then I have been upgraded to a Grade 3 (Regional) referee after being assessed by a Volleyball England referee.

 If you’re going to study computer science but find it intimidating, I can tell you that there is no need to worry.
 Many people seem to think that you NEED prior experience with coding to study it but the course assumes no prior knowledge and teaches everything from scratch.
 Of course a bit of familiarity is going to help you and you can move on to more complex stuff if you are feeling confident, but the most important thing is to be able to teach something to yourself and be able to study independently.
 The modules are evenly balanced between theory, coding, maths and industrial knowledge.
 Not only you will learn a plethora of coding languages like C, C++, Python, HDL, Javascript, you will also learn about the context these are used in and be familiar with how a project is run in a workplace.